adamrdrew/hieroglyphs/.ushabti/docs/filesystem-structure.md

 **Notes:**
 - Config file is loaded by WorkspaceService on app launch
-- If config does not exist, app shows empty state (future: onboarding UI)
+- If config does not exist, app shows empty state (workspace path nil)
 - Config directory (`~/.hieroglyphs`) is created during workspace initialization

 ## Workspace Directory Structure